rhayes923/SER225-Project/README.md

 <h2>Story</h2>
 <p>
-You are a lone star pilot that are traveling to meet you parents on another planet.
-Unfortunately on your path you are confronted with multiple enemies and trials that you must face.
+You are a lone star pilot that is traveling to meet you parents on another planet.
+Unfortunately, on your path you are confronted with multiple enemies and trials that you must face.
 Your ship is not outfit with any weapons so your only course of action is to dodge.
-Will you be able to avoid without being destroyed.
+Will you be able to avoid them without being destroyed?
 Find out by playing "Space Matrix"
 </p>

 <h2>What is Wave Game</h2>
 <p>
-The Wave Game also known as "Space Matrix" is an avoid the enemies style game.
-The main objective is to not get hit by enemies or projectiles.There are multiple different game modes so you can play as you want.
+The Wave Game, also known as "Space Matrix", is an avoid-the-enemies style game.
+The main objective is to not get hit by enemies or projectiles.
+There are multiple different game modes that you can play such as Waves, Bosses, and Survival.
 The game also features a character customizer so you may change your character at will.
 </p>

 <h2>What the File Contains </h2>
 <p>
 In this file you will find all the documents that you need to change or reconfigure the game.
-The classes are organized into specific packages that each are used for a different things.
+The classes are organized into specific packages that are each used for different purposes.
 <br>
 <br>
 i.e. under the mainGame Package you will find the classes for: